Stopping-Robot/106a-project/docs/index.md

 William worked on robot motion planning, arm movement and transforming from pixel coordinate frame to world coordinates.
 He also assisted with setting up computer vision to handle a future extension of sorting objects moving down a conveyor belt.

 ## 7. Additional Materials

+### Code
+The code for the project can be found at the GitHub repo: [https://github.com/Stopping-Robot/106a-project](https://github.com/Stopping-Robot/106a-project)

+There are two packages to look at: `ar_track_alvar` and `kin`.
+The `final_project_kin` folder can be ignored.

+We modified `/kin/launch/ar_track.launch` from the course labs to work with the Baxter's left arm camera.
+Most of the project code we wrote is in `/kin/src/scripts/final_code.py`.
+Instructions to run the code can be found in the `README` in the repo.

 #### Successful Run 1